 Offering untold history and quality craftsmanship, vintage furniture makes a beautiful addition to any style of home.
-All of our Antiques & Vintage furniture has been carefully restored, making it ready for another life of function and beauty.
+All of our Rejuvenation Vintage furniture has been carefully restored, making it ready for another life of function and beauty.

 Whether your home is streamlined and modern or classic and traditional, the right vintage piece will add personality and timeless character to your space.
 While there are a variety of furniture styles and types out there, most vintage furniture is defined by its era or time period.
 Many of these periods overlap and influence each another, however we've broken down the key highlights that identify each antique furniture style and era below.